TomPrograms/dragon/Readme.md

 You can either install and use Dragon using:

-- [NPM](./docs/node-install.md) - Tiny size but requires NPM + Node to be installed.
+- [NPM](./docs/node-install.md) - Tiny size and automatic updater but requires NPM + Node to be installed.
 - [Standalone Binary](./docs/binary-install.md) - You can download a larger, no requirements binary.

 ## Credit